orkes-io/docs/docs/reference-docs/operators/dynamic.md

 # Dynamic

 The dynamic task allows us to execute one of the registered tasks dynamically at run-time.
-This means you can run a task that need not be fixed at the time of workflow definition.
-The task name could even be supplied as part of workflow input and can be mapped to the dynamic task input.
+This means that you can run a task not fixed at the time of the workflow’s execution.
+The task name could even be supplied as part of the workflow’s input and be mapped to the dynamic task input.

 ## Definitions